calizarr/resume/Markdown_Resume.md

 ### Education ###
 **B.A.
 Mathematics, 2008**
 *Probability and Statistics*
-Department of Mathematics, Washington University in St. Louis (US)
+Department of Mathematics, Washington University in St. Louis

 ### Experience ###